moshe13269/ParaSeedBench/README.md

 The published main run contains 11,520 images: 96 scenes × 5 prompts × 8 seeds ×
 3 pipelines.
 The human-primary audit contains 1,536 images: 16 complete scenes ×
 4 equivalent wordings × 8 seeds × 3 pipelines.
 Model weights and generated PNGs
-are intentionally not committed.
+are not committed to Git; the images are hosted separately (see below).

 ## Generated images and results

-The generated images and result CSV files are available on Google Drive:
+The generated images and full result CSV files are available on Google Drive:

 **[ParaSeedBench images and results (Google Drive)](https://drive.google.com/drive/folders/1UBvSSBTKIDd0iMSFtz2bXAFKuAkM4Esu?usp=sharing)**